At a glance

 The goal of treatment is to address the underlying cause and manage symptoms related to high calcium levels.
-This may include:

 - Loop diuretics such as Furosemide (Lasix®) to increase calcium excretion from the kidneys.
 Loop refers to the drug’s action on the loop of Henlé, a structure of the kidney involved in reabsorbing water.
 The cat must be fully hydrated before this treatment commences.

 - Glucocorticoids such as prednisone to decrease bone resorption.

 - Sodium bicarbonate helps decrease serum calcium levels by increasing the alkaline level of the blood.
 This helps to shift the ionized calcium into protein-bound calcium, which is less harmful.